-The Company has implemented reporting procedures and processes which ensure that information on its material risks is actively monitored and reported, allowing management and other key functions to take that information into account in their decision making process.
-The Company's risk management function reports on a quarterly basis to the Board of Directors, the Executive Committee and the Credendo Group Risk Management function on solvency issues and material risk exposures, based on Credendo's risk categorization.
+The Company has implemented reporting procedures and processes which ensure that information on its material risks is actively monitored and reported, allowing management and other key functions to take that information into account in their decision-making process.
+The Company's risk management function reports on a quarterly basis to the Board of Directors, the Executive Committee and the Credendo Group Risk Management function on solvency issues and material risk exposures, based on Credendo's risk categorisation.
 This reporting on solvency and risk exposure comprises key risk indicators (and compliance checks with the risk appetite framework) on:

-- Real and potential exposure from underwriting risk acceptances, before and after quota-share reinsurance - > Premium and loss rates volatility reserve risk - > Concentration of country risk exposure - > Concentration of debtor risk exposure - > Concentration risk exposure from financial investments (after look-through) and reinsurance - > Liquidity risk - > Counterparty default risk on reinsurers - > Structure and quality of Solvency II eligible own funds - > Solvency II regulatory capital requirement and capital adequacy - > Other risk metrics comprised in the Company's risk appetite framework
+- > Real and potential exposure from underwriting risk acceptances, before and after quota-share reinsurance - > Premium and loss rates volatility - > Concentration of country risk exposure - > Concentration of debtor risk exposure - > Concentration per country and trade sector of recent claim files - > Financial investments look-through - > Concentration risk exposure from financial investments and reinsurance - > Liquidity risk - > Counterparty default risk on reinsurers - > Structure and quality of Solvency II eligible own funds - > Solvency II regulatory capital requirement and capital adequacy - > Other risk metrics comprised in the Company's risk appetite framework.

-The forward-looking assessment of risks and solvency needs is reported as part of the annual ORSA report that is submitted to the Board, accompanying the business plan.
+The forward-looking assessment of risks and solvency needs is reported as part of the annual ORSA report that is submitted to the Board of Directors, accompanying the business plan.
+The results of the comprehensive annual risk survey, uncovering especially those risks that do not lend themselves to quantification, are included in the annual ORSA.

-The Company has also implemented reporting procedures and processes ensuring that the effectiveness of the risk management system is analyzed regularly and that appropriate modifications to the system are made where necessary.
-Article 80(2) of the Control Law requires the Executive Committee to report at least annually to the Board, the external auditor and the supervisor on the assessment of the effectiveness of the governance system and what measures have been taken to remedy any shortcoming.
+The Company has also implemented reporting procedures and processes ensuring that the effectiveness of the risk management system is analysed regularly and that appropriate modifications to the system are made where necessary.
+Article 80(2) of the Control Law requires the Executive Committee to report at least annually to the Board of Directors, the external auditor and the supervisor on the assessment of the effectiveness of the governance system and what measures have been taken to remedy any shortcoming.
 That report includes the assessment of the effectiveness of the risk management system, which is part of the governance system.